Madame-Aehm/CAB-Project-3-Spikes/spike7/notes.md

 Notice we omit the **/** for the nested routes.
 A **/** symbol creates an **absolute** route.
 If you were to use an absolute route, you would need to specify the full path, like `"/about/developer"`.
 Be very careful about typos if you choose to define nested routes this way!

 If we visit the nested routes, however, we're still only seeing the main route.
 The child component of a nested route component can be viewed using the special React Router component `<Outlet />`.
 This component will need to be placed on the main `<About />` component - it checks the location, and then renders the specified element when the pathname matches.
 This is great for making tabs or sub-menus.
-To replace the entire page component, you're probably better to just make a seperate route.
+To replace the entire page component, you're probably better to just make a separate route.
 Alternatively, you could take the pathname from `useLocation()` Hook and apply some conditional rendering.

 If you're using `<NavLink>` components for your NavBar, you'll notice the "parent" route always stays active when visiting a nested route.
 To remove this default behaviour, you can add the property `end` to the `<NavLink>`.